 |"(Thought is) a material process whose content is the total response to memory, including feelings, muscular reactions and even physical sensations that merge with and flow out of the whole response...
 In this whole movement, content that was originally in memory continually passes into and becomes an integral feature of the environment, whole content that was originally in the environment passes into and becomes an integral feature of memory, so that... the two participate in a single process, in which analysis into separate parts... has ultimately no meaning." - David Bohm (2)

-Pursuing Reality: Possibilities, is a series of digital prints about patterns and networks in nature, including trees, mycelia, rivers and streams, and the human brain (neurons and Connectomes).
+Pursuing Reality: Possibilities, is a series of photocollages and digital prints about patterns and networks in nature, including trees, mycelia, rivers and streams, and the human brain (neurons and Connectomes).
 It utilizes images found on the world wide web, social networks, Katie Holten's Irish Tree Alphabet — which spells out the Calasso quote above — and my own photographs, mostly taken at The Arnold Arboretum of Harvard University; an interconnected series produced by an interconnected community.

 The Arboretum is my favorite place in Boston, for walking, thinking, listening and seeing.
 I adore trees, but I also love the idea of their invisible symbiotic relationships with fungi and mycelia interacting beneath my feet.
 I’m fascinated by the subliminal workings of my senses and the underlying structures of all living things.
 John Berger emphasized that "the relation between what we see and what we know is never settled."
 (3) Trees hold time and time represents memory; so the Arboretum’s trees have "seen," "heard" and "felt" deep time.
 When wandering around the park, I feel time and space compressed into the living collection; I imagine the flow of chemicals and nutrients, the "heartbeats" of solid arboreal shapes, the birds and insects that inhabit and visit them, the relationships between micro and macro patterns across living systems, similar to our own bodies and the symbiotic "beingness" of ourselves in relational reciprocity with trees, and theirs with their mycorrhizal networks.